brynnb/everbitica/README.md

   - Auto-nuke
   - Auto quest accept
   - Auto chat pending boss damage
+  - Auto-cron at cron time (to make player vs boss damage happen sooner than later)
 - Multi-nuke option
 - Test for bugs when not in a party
 - Lots more